Scorecard schema

 results

-Array of one object per check the runner attempted.
+Array of one object per evaluated requirement row.
 Order is stable across runs of the same anc version.
+One probe can

 {